 Desire for food and drink, and Homeric stringed instruments

-In this segment Gregory Nagy (Harvard University), Leonard Muellner (Brandeis University), and Douglas Frame (CHS), read Odyssey 1.149–155, focusing on the word choices, effects of the particles, the figure of the poet Phemios, and shifting visualizations of stringed instruments in Homer.
+In this segment Gregory Nagy (Harvard University), Douglas Frame (CHS), and Leonard Muellner (Brandeis University), read Odyssey 1.149–155, focusing on the word choices, effects of the particles, the figure of the poet Phemios, and shifting visualizations of stringed instruments in Homer.

 You can view the video on the CHS YouTube channel or in the frame below: